alexdutton/england-covid-msoa/README.md

 ## Updating

 These data are currently fetched, committed and pushed manually, The script for fetching new data is `main.py`.
 Data updates generally happen late afternoon.

+I'm doing it manually so I can check that things are working properly each time, as I fully expect to have not anticipated some aspect of the data or API, or for the API to change from under me at some point.